-If the data size is less than the block size, then block size will be equal to the data size.
+If the data size is less than the block size of HDFS, then block size will be equal to the data size.
 For example, if the file size is 129 MB, then 2 blocks will be created for it.
 One block will be of default size 128 MB and other will be 1 MB only and not 128 MB as it will waste the space (here block size is equal to data size).
 Hadoop is intelligent enough not to waste rest of 127 MB.
 So it is allocating 1 MB block only for 1 MB data.

 The major advantage of storing data in such block size is that it saves disk seek time and another advantage is in the case of processing as mapper processes 1 block at a time.
 So 1 mapper processes large data at a time.

-The file is split into blocks and each block is stored at different nodes with default 3 replicas of each block.
+In Hadoop Distributed file system the file is split into blocks and each block is stored at different nodes with default 3 replicas of each block.
 Each replica of a block is stored at the different node to provide fault tolerant feature and the placement of these blocks on the different node is decided by Name node.
 Name node makes it as much distributed as possible.
 While placing a block on a data node, it considers how much a particular data node is loaded at that time.

 Hadoop HDFS creates duplicate copies of each block.
 This is called replication.
 All blocks are replicated and stored at different nodes across the cluster.
 It tries to put at least 1 replica in every rack.